JaySkyworker/AspNetCore.Identity.Localization/README.md

 1. Add the new language to the `supportedCultures` list before `zu-ZA` in `Startup.cs`.
 1. Open a pull request.

-I will do my best to integrates PR as fast as possible.
+I will do my best to integrate PR as fast as possible.